 Cain and Abel were not the only sons of Adam and Eve.
 They were the first children.
 Adam and Eve had many other children, and their children had children, etc. In Genesis 5:4, a statement sums up the life of Adam and Eve—“And the days of Adam after he had fathered Seth were eight hundred years.
 And he fathered sons and daughters.”
 Adam lived 930 years and had many children.

-Cain married a wife (Genesis 4:17) who was a probably a daughter or granddaughter of Adam and Eve.
+Cain married a wife (Genesis 4:17), who was probably a daughter or granddaughter of Adam and Eve.
 The earliest inhabitants of earth had no other choice than to marry their brothers and sisters in order to fulfill the divine command, “Be fruitful and multiply” (Acts 17:26).

 In the very beginning of earth’s history, there was no disobedience to God’s law originally when close relatives (even brothers and sisters) married each other.
 Abraham married his half-sister (Genesis 20:12).
 God blessed his union to produce the Hebrew people through Isaac and Jacob.